adrianaovalle/python-api-challenge/README.md

 * Wind Speed <10mph
 * Cloudiness is 0

-Seven cities met the requirements:
+Nine cities met the requirements:
 ![Table4](VacationPy/Images/Table1.jpg)

 The following hotels were selected for each city: